 Jess oversees the integration of all housing programs and services, including Property Management, Maintenance, and Resident Services.
 She has extensive non-profit leadership experience and a deep commitment to human services.
 She most recently worked with GMS in Westbrook, Maine where she served as both the Director of Residential Services and the Director of Operations.
 In this capacity, Jess worked to expand not only the Residential Services Department, but also the variety of services available to adults with intellectual disabilities and autism, leading to a growth from 27 to more than 150 individuals supported.
 Jess worked internally – and with outside agencies and contractors – to ensure staffing, housing, training, and policy needs were met to provide each new service in a quality manner.
 Prior to returning to her home state of Maine, Jess worked as a counselor and then as director of adolescent behavioral health homes in the greater Boston area with Northeastern Family Institute of Massachusetts.
 She is a graduate of the University of Maine at Orono.
-She currently serves as the Secretary of the Bath Elementary PTA and is a member of the RSU1 Design Committee for its new high school.
+Jess in on the Board of Directors for the Maine Real Estate Managers Association.
+She is also a member of the steering committee for the Age Friendly Communities of the Lower Kennebec and served on the RSU1 Design Committee for its new high school.

 Karl Beane joined the Maintenance Team at Bath Housing in May 2009.
 He is a certified UPCS Inspector.
 Karl’s past work experience includes three years as a helicopter mechanic for the US Army, ten years at Bath Iron Works as a ship fitter and pipe fitter, and eight years as a maintenance technician at the Highlands.